COLORADO STATE UNIVERSITY

 The CSU Men’s Lacrosse Ram Camp, held annually in July at Colorado State, has become a large and important fundraiser for CSU lacrosse in the last eight years.
 The camp is staffed largely by CSU players and Alumni.

-The CSU Alumni Association is beginning to build a CSU Lacrosse endowment fund.
-The alums also have created the “Rocky Mountain Showdown”, the annual game between MCLA powers CU and CSU.
-This exciting and important game has been held both at neutral sites such as INVESCO Field at Mile High Stadium as well as Folsom Field in Boulder, CO.
-In 2008, the Showdown was held at INVESCO Field at Mile High Stadium for the fourth season and was attended by nearly 5,000 fans, making it the highest attended game in MCLA history.
+The CSU Alumni Association raised and funded a CSU Lacrosse Endowment which contributes to the team’s yearly operations budget.
+The CSULAA has also created the “Rocky Mountain Showdown”, the annual game between MCLA powers CU and CSU.
+This exciting and important game has been held both at neutral sites such as Mile High Stadium in Denver, as well as Folsom Field in Boulder, Hughes Stadium in Fort Collins and other large venues in the area.
+In 2008, the Showdown was held at Mile High Stadium for the fourth straight season and was attended by nearly 5,000 fans, making it the highest attended game in MCLA history.
 Building a partnership with the MLL’s Denver Outlaws has been a great way for the program to raise visibility and funds.

 Parking cars at athletic events, an annual CSU lacrosse schedule/poster and selling team apparel are just some of the other fundraising endeavors that the team takes on to generate cash flow for the program, as well as to help individual players fulfill their financial responsibilities.
 While the team has some support from the school, outside donations are crucial to keep the program running.
-High travel costs make fundraising a must for the team as the annual overall team expenses have grown to over $120K, or about 20 times more than the university allocates for men’s lacrosse.
-Tax-free donations are accepted and encouraged.
+High travel costs make fundraising a must for the team as the annual overall team expenses have grown to approximately $200,000.00 — much more than the university allocates for men’s lacrosse.
+Tax-free donations are accepted and encouraged through the CSULAA

 Founded in 1969, the Colorado State University men’s lacrosse team has grown up considerably in the past 15 years.
-Since 1999, CSU has won four national titles, the most in MCLA history.
-With five RMLC titles, the Rams have been traditionally one of the strongest teams in the entire country and have fielded some of the best players to take the field in the MCLA.
-In 2008, the Rams inducted four members to its inaugural Hall of Fame class.
-Frank Smith, JD Doyle, Pat Shanley, Mark Plonkey and Mike Roth were all enshrined and will be joined in the coming years by more deserving players.
+Since 1999, CSU has won six national titles, the most in MCLA history.
+With nine RMLC titles, the Rams have been traditionally one of the strongest teams in the entire country and have fielded some of the best players to take the field in the MCLA.
+In 2008, the Program established a Hall of Fame.
+The CSU Men’s Lacrosse Hall of Fame honors 31 of the Program’s greatest Rams.
+The Hall of Fame began with five charter members.
+In 2010, five more members were inducted followed by a three person class in 2011, four members in 2012, four members in 2013, four members in 2014, four more in 2015 and two members in 2016.
+The Men’s Lacrosse team hosts an annual Hall of Fame Game in the spring to honor that year’s inductees.